Wounded-Knee/Whitepine/apps/web/public/documents/log.md

+### 9/19/25 1632

+Like grains of sand, the political power of an individual citizen is constrained to their portion of the collective agency of the republic.
+Alone, a single grain is weightless, tossed aside by the wind, inconsequential in mass and force.
+This is the condition of the lone voice in a nation of hundreds of millions.

+But a canvas bag filled with nothing but grains of sand is not inconsequential.
+Ask anyone who has hefted a sack of sand: it is formidable, solid, undeniable in its weight.
+It is not brushed aside.
+It resists.
+It carries the capacity to build fortifications, to redirect rivers, to shape landscapes.

+So too is the power of the American citizen when gathered into one container—bound together by common cause, common tools, and common will.
+Alone, our cries are scattered by wind and ignored.
+Together, our weight is decisive, undeniable, impossible for tyrants to overlook.

+This is the realization of the American dream: freedom from regimes that would dictate our destiny, protection against governments that forget who they serve, and the unshakable truth that sovereignty rests with the people.

+The tyrant fears nothing more than the collective mass of citizens unified.
+Whitepine is the canvas bag, the vessel that gathers each grain, each voice, into something weighty enough to move the immovable, to shield the vulnerable, to demand justice where corruption thought itself untouchable.

+A single grain is frail.
+But when millions of grains come together, the Republic becomes as strong and as steady as the shores that hold back the sea.

 ### 9/17/25 1812

 Whitepine is hope, big hope, and as I watch it take form I feel power and voice forming, and I can work with those things.
 You've heard me on Discord.
 Yeah, yeah, I know, but there's a lot good about that.
 I mean it.
 Where is the love?
 We only got one world.
 That's all we got.
 We just watched Germany get infested with ugliness which bloomed into evil.
 That was only last century.
 We can't claim we haven't been taught to do better - we have, and I'm living proof of that.
 I don't know where these vain and avaricious clowns came from, but it makes sense, because my nation is dominant in terms of several forms of international power and naturally criminals will gravitate to that sort of reach.
 Rich criminals.
 So, this is a trial upon our very institution which is still active on this Earth, our very Republic, the officers of which solemnly swear: